perplexityjeff/PowerShell-InternetExplorer-TrustedZone/README.md

 # PowerShell-InternetExplorer-TrustedZone
-PowerShell based functions to Add and Remove a website from Internet Explorer's Trusted Zone configuration
+PowerShell based functions to Add and Remove a website from Internet Explorer's Trusted Zone configuration.

+This function is mostly used for internal business websites.

 ## Usage